lucianopf/js-rubiks/README.md

 Rubiks made with Three.js

 ## Usage:
-A,S,D,W,X rotate faces.
+  - A,S,D,W,X to rotate faces.
-Arrows rotate the camera.
+  - Arrows to rotate the camera.